-114. Mr KPC phoned the office at Strathalla n and told the school who he was and was just trying to find out how I was getting on.
+- 114. Mr KPC phoned the office at Strathallan and told the school who he was and was just trying to find out how I was getting on.
 He asked for my contact number.
-The school gave o out the information.
-MrKPC then phoned the house that I was in and we communicated through the phone at that house.
-I think he made contact with me fairly quick kly after I got to Strathallan.
-I thin k it was the first term I got there.
+The school gave out the information.
+Mr KPC then phoned the house that I was in and we communicated through the phone at that house.
+I think he made contact with me fairly quickly after I got to Strathallan.
+I think it was the first term I got there.
 Nothing was hugely awkward or uncomfortable as such.
-I had tried to put what had happened to me during t he summer holidays behind me pretended it didn't happen.

-- 115. Thinking back it seems like Mr KPC contacted me fairly frequently but it probably wasn't more than once a fortnight.
+I had tried to put what had happened to me during the summer holidays behind me, pretended it didn't happen. - 115.
+Thinking back it seems like Mr KPC contacted me fairly frequently but it probably wasn't more than once a fortnight.
 He used to write letters frequently and I would sometimes write back but I was lazy so he would phone me.
 I remember getting phone calls during homework time when I was told that my father was on the phone.
-I don't know if Mr KPC said that he was my father or if that was an assumption by pupils and staff answering the phone. - it was spring or summer that he sent me those.
+I don't know if Mr KPC said that he was my father or if that was an assumption by pupils and staff answering the phone. - 116.
+The letters that Mr^{KEO} sent me are now in the hands of the police.
+I would say it was spring or summer that he sent me those.
 As well as sending me letters he was phoning me up saying that I was to stop making excuses for not going down to see him.
-He said he had organised a big party at his house in going to be lots of girls and boys, and alcohol and lots of other bits and pieces.
+He said he had organised a big party at his house in Constitution.
+There were going to be lots of girls and boys, and alcohol and lots of other bits and pieces.
 I would still have been under-age for drinking at this time but that didn't seem to matter to him.
 Before then he had frequently asked me to go and visit him.
 I had always made excuses.
 In the summer holidays I worked for my uncle rearing pheasants and ducks and the other holidays weren't really suitable either.
 I had weekends off but I didn't have any money so how was I going to get there?
-I don't think my parents would have been hugely supportive if I had said I was going to get on a train and go down to for a weekend of God knows what. - 117.
-Mr RPC was living in by that time.
-From what I understand he had left Keil School a year after I left.
+I don't think my parents would have been hugely supportive if I had said I was going to get on a train and go down to constitution.

+117. was living in by that time.
+From what I understand he had Mr left Keil School a year after I left.
 He had gone to school in